rebelsky/csc207b/_eboards/eboard26.md

 #### Extra credit (Misc)

+* "State of SHAW" talk Thursday at 11am in JRC 101.
+    * When did SHACS get renamed?
 * Participate in Kinetic Sculpture Competition: Saturday the 27th
     * You'll need to build your sculpture in advance
 * Wednesday the 10 at 4pm on Mac Field: Giant Laurel Leaf.
 (Free t-shirt!)